kirru2198/Python/Loops/While_Loop.md

 ### 🔁 **2.
 Basics of While Loop**

 The `while` loop allows us to **repeat a block of code** as long as a certain condition is `True`.
+> The while loop lets us keep running some code again and again as long as a condition is true.

 #### 📌 Syntax: